ZalankaaHUN/work_1/SETUP.md

 ## Notes

-- If the OpenAI call fails for any reason (no key yet, rate limit, etc.), the function still forwards the raw enquiry — you just won't see the AI review section for that one.
+- If the Gemini call fails for any reason (no key yet, rate limit, etc.), the function still forwards the raw enquiry — you just won't see the AI review section for that one.
 Nothing is ever silently dropped.
 - This reuses your existing FormSubmit destination (hello@webstrakt.com), so there's no new email service to sign up for.
-- Cost: gpt-4o-mini is inexpensive per request; a typical enquiry review should cost a small fraction of a cent.
+- The function uses `gemini-2.5-flash`, a fast and inexpensive model — a typical enquiry review should cost a small fraction of a cent.
+You can swap the model string at the top of `review-submission.js` if you'd rather use a different Gemini model.